People

 Assistant Professor, Department of Neurology

-After a degree in biology at The University of Edinburgh (and some years working as a musician), I obtained my PhD in cognitive neuroscience at Imperial College London, researching auditory attention with Robert Leech and Richard Wise.
+After a degree in biology with honors in neuroscience at The University of Edinburgh, I obtained my PhD in cognitive neuroscience at Imperial College London, researching auditory attention with Robert Leech and Richard Wise.
 I received the Sir Henry Wellcome Postdoctoral Fellowship from the Wellcome Trust and trained with Randy Buckner at Harvard University, where we developed individual-focused approaches to brain network mapping using functional MRI.
 At Stanford University, I trained with Josef Parvizi and Russ Poldrack in intracranial electroencephalography (iEEG) and brain stimulation as an NIH Pathway to Independence (K99/R00) fellow.
-My research focuses on understanding the functional organization of association cortex, and how distributed brain networks specialize for different forms of cognition, such as language-use and recollection.
+My research focuses on understanding the functional organization of the human brain, including how distributed brain networks specialize for different forms of cognition, such as language-use and recollection.

 Nathan Anderson